jjmilburn/jjmilburn.github.io/_posts/2014-10-13-Relaxation-Oscillator-DutyCycle.md

 #Testing

 Wire up the comparator/op-amp, and take a look on your scope.
-The pulse width seen at the output
+The pulse width seen at the output should have a variable duty cycle.
+This is a direct result of the time constant for charging C1 being smaller than the time constant for C1 to discharge (due to the diode allowing for a parallel resistance only when C1 is charging).

 #Uses